stankur/muntah-berak-mencret/memory-bank/activeContext.md

 - Created an identity process that keeps content unchanged
 - Added UI for selecting processes and content to process
 - Implemented batch processing of multiple content items
+- Implemented a line numbering process that:
+  - Adds sequential numbers to content blocks
+  - Treats tables and lists as single blocks
+  - Ensures line numbers always start on a new line
+  - Intelligently skips numbering figure captions and other special elements

 ## Next Steps
 1. **Implement Tagging System**: